Jadens-arc/jadens-arc.github.io/content/posts/project-photoprism.md

 I'm not going to lie using it can be pretty slow but Photoprism recommends using a Raspberry Pi 4 and up for that exact reason.
 Currently, it's been running for a little over two days now and has indexed 2,444 raw images.
 Which is extremely impressive.
 Unfortunately that's only a fourth of the photos from my camera and none of the photos from Google Photos so I expect this process will likely take at least a week to complete.

+After indexing is complete there are a couple hardware upgrades I want to make.
+First is getting a newer Raspberry Pi and second is getting another hard drive so I can have data redundancy.

 I'll keep you guys updated with how things are going :)